 When it comes to moving files between Google Cloud storage (including your Workspace bucket) and your VM/PD, you'll often want to use gsutil running in a Cloud Environment terminal instance. gsutil is Google Cloud Platform's utility package for manipulating cloud data on the GCP infrastructure.

-The Cloud Environment's default software (or application configuration) includes preinstalled on your VM/Terminal.
+The Cloud Environment's default software (or application configuration) includes gsutil pre-installed on your VM/Terminal.
 You can use gsutil commands to move files from your workspace/external Google bucket into your PD, and vice versa.
 You can also use this tool to move files between different external Google buckets.

 - Cloud Environment FAQs: commonly asked questions and answers about the Cloud Environment